What does synthesis mean, and how does it apply to nutrients?

 Case in point: nutrients like Folate can be made through yeast fermentation, the same process used to make beer and wine (cheers!).
 And the synthetic version of Vitamin K2 can start with compounds found in flowers—who doesn’t love a nice bouquet?
 These compounds are carefully reacted together so that they have the same makeup as molecules found naturally in food.
 So, even though the process is done in a lab, the nutrients are still made from compounds found in nature, and their molecular makeup is identical.
 See?
 Synthetic isn’t all bad.*

 Your brain might still be exploding from learning that plant-based isn’t always better when it comes to the nutrients in your daily vitamin, so let’s break it down a little further.
-When deciding if a plant-based or synthesized nutrient is the best choice for a vitamin ingredient, here are three determining factors: When it’s impossible or unsustainable to find a plant-based source
+When deciding if a plant-based or synthesized nutrient is the best choice for a vitamin ingredient, here are three determining factors:

 3. When the plant extraction process weakens a nutrient’s potency.